La Casa Reposada

 The Gransden lot was located on the west side of South Miami Avenue, between twenty first and twenty second road.
 It was a long and spacious lot.
 Parmelee had plenty of room to design a remarkable plan for the property.

-Construction on the property began in 1935.
-It took nearly two years, and a $100,000 investment, for the grounds and house to be completed.
+Construction on the property began in 1935 and it took nearly two years, and a $100,000 investment, for the grounds and house to be completed.
 The family moved into the home in January of 1937.

 The entire property was protected with an oolitic limestone wall with accents of wrought iron for aesthetics.
 At the front of the property, facing South Miami Avenue, were two stone lion statues to greet those walking by the property.